sandhyakaushal/sandhyakaushal/README.md

 ## 💫 About Me:

-Curiosity first, then code.
+Curiosity drives me, code defines me.

-- 💻 Focused on **Web Development**
+- 💻 Focused on **Data Structure and Algorithms**
 - 🌱 Learning **Machine Learning**
-- 🤝 Enjoy collaborating on meaningful work
+- 📚 Always learning and improving every day

 **💭 A little more about me**
 Quiet at first, curious always.
 I open up when ideas and intent align.